Vladimir9595/3D-Portfolio/README.md

 ## Add the Projects and News section

-In the Projects and News section we need to import some libraries to build the projects and news cards.
+In the Projects and News section you need to import some libraries to build the projects and news cards.

 ```javascript
 import Tilt from 'react-tilt'